-Ocean City Maryland - Cool Stuff to Do in OCMD All Year Round
+Cool Stuff to Do in Ocean City Maryland All Year Round

 Ocean City, Maryland is a 10 mile stretch of sparkling white sand and surf, a Boardwalk, restaurants, bars, amusements parks, miniature golf, shopping, frequent festivals and special events.

 Of course, a mid Atlantic beach resort offers all the typical fun of a summer vacation, and Ocean City, Maryland has done so since the Atlantic Hotel opened on July 4, 1875.
-While much of the old town has been lost to storms and real estate development, downtown Ocean City still retains a quaint, old fashioned charm.
+While much of the old town has been lost to storms and real estate development, the resort town still retains a quaint, old fashioned charm.

 Its pristine beach is wide, safe, and well guarded.
-Ocean City, Maryland is a wonderful place to visit all year round with each season offering its own special appeal.
+OC is a wonderful place to visit all year round with each season offering its own special appeal.

 A barrier island set between the Atlantic Ocean and Sinepuxent Bay, Ocean City is great place for fishing and bird watching.
 The level terrain make it a highly walkable town whether you prefer long strolls on the beach a low tide, or a walk down the 2 1/2 mile Boardwalk.